Accelize/drm/doc/drm_library_installation.rst

   Possibles values: ``0`` to ``5``.
 Default: ``4``.

 * **--fpga_image**: Select FPGA image to use for program the FPGA.
-By default, use default FPGA image for the selected driver.
+By default, use default FPGA image for the selected driver and last HDK version.
   Set to empty string to not program the FPGA.

+* **--hdk_version**: Select FPGA image base on Accelize DRM HDK version.
+  By default, use default FPGA image for the selected driver and last HDK version.

 Running test on previously build environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^